 It is basically a move to oversold levels and then a higher low above oversold levels.

 Below is the chart of Asian Paints where there is a clear failure swing in RSI.
 Soon after the resistance broke in RSI, the stock witnessed a good rally.

 A bearish failure swing forms when RSI moves above 70, pulls back, bounces, fails to exceed 70 and then breaks its prior low.

 It is basically a move to overbought levels and then a lower high below overbought levels.

-Watch the video below to know How to trade with Relative Strength Index:
+Watch the video below to learn How to trade with the Relative Strength Index:

 Just like other indicators, the signal quality will also depend upon the characteristics of the underlying security.
 The relative strength index should also be used in conjunction with other indicators and technical parameters to generate better and more confirmed trading signals.